Joey Votto: 2010 season: NL Most Valuable Player

-In 2016, looking back on his MVP peak, Votto told the Cincinnati Enquirer, "Until Trout came into the league, I thought every year that I would be in the conversation for best player in the game.
+In 2016, looking back on his MVP award, Votto told the Cincinnati Enquirer, "Until Trout came into the league, I thought every year that I would be in the conversation for best player in the game.
 And he fucked that up for everybody.
 Babe Ruth and Ted Williams included.
 He’s ruining it for everyone."

 2011 season

-On January 16, 2011, it was announced that the Reds and Votto had agreed to a three-year, $38-million deal.
+On January 16, 2011, the Reds and Votto announced they had agreed to a three-year, $38-million contract.

 Votto homered in the Reds' first game of the 2011 season—a solo homer off Kameron Loe of the Brewers.
 He recorded his first four-hit game of the season against the Arizona Diamondbacks and raised his average to .455.
 By the end of April, he had a .370 batting average, four home runs, and 14 runs batted in.
 He posted a .500 on-base percentage.
 He began the season by reaching base in 27 consecutive games dating back to the previous season.
-The club record was set by Dave Collins with 34 in 1981.

-On June 25, Votto hit his 100th career home run against Brian Matusz of the Orioles.
+On June 25, Votto hit his 100th career home run against Brian Matusz of the Baltimore Orioles.
 He later added another home run in the game.
 That was also his first multi-homer game of the season.
 He also drove in five runs, his most in a game during the season.
 On July 3, Votto was voted in by the players for the 2011 All-Star Game as a reserve.
 He went 0-for-2 with a strikeout.

-On August 28, Votto hit a walk-off home run against the Nationals in the 14th inning.
-On September 24, he drove in two runs against the Pirates for his 100th and 101st RBI of the season, becoming the first Reds player to drive in 100 runs in back-to-back seasons since Dave Parker in 1985–1986.
+On August 28, Votto hit a walk-off home run against the Washington Nationals in the 14th inning.
+On September 24, he drove in two runs against the Pirates for his 100th and 101st runs batted in of the season, becoming the first Reds player to drive in 100 runs in back-to-back seasons since Dave Parker in 1985 and 1986.

 Votto finished the season with a .309 batting average, 29 home runs, and 103 RBI.
-He also led the NL in doubles (40), bases on balls (110), and on-base percentage (.416).
+He also led the National League in doubles (40), bases on balls (110), and on-base percentage (.416).
 On November 1, Votto won his first Gold Glove Award.
-He finished sixth in the NL MVP voting.
+He finished sixth in NL Most Valuable Player voting.